zxzhijia/GoPiGo-Driven-by-Tensorflow/README.md

 4. Send the output label to the client (GoPiGo) through TCP connection.

-## Explaination of What the client.py code is doing:
+## Explaination of What the client.py code does:

 1. Capture an image in front and save it as jpg file.